The 20 Best Melanoma Doctors in Italy

 Milan, IT

-Paola Queirolo practices in Milan, Italy.
+Paola Queirolo practices practicing medicine in Milan, Italy.
 Ms. Queirolo is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Adult Soft Tissue Sarcoma, Metastatic Brain Tumor, Melanoma of the Eye, and Tissue Biopsy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Adult Soft Tissue Sarcoma, Metastatic Brain Tumor, Basal Cell Skin Cancer, and Tissue Biopsy.

 Elite in Melanoma